The Top HVAC Apps That Should Be In Every Field Technician's Tool Belt

 - Find Size by Airflow:

 Choose the total airflow in CFM (or L/S), the aspect ratio and either velocity of air or the friction loss per 100 feet (or 30 meters).
 The resulting calculation delivers both exact and rounded estimations of height, width, and diameter dimensions, the equivalent diameter (for rectangular and oval ducts) and the calculated velocity and friction loss.

 : You can examine an existing duct system by punching in the present duct dimensions and either the airflow or velocity numbers to arrive at the calculated duct friction loss.

 - Add incustom parameters:

 Duct material type

 HVAC apps aren’t the only way to get a job done right the first time, but they’re a helpful tool to make the most of your time, knowledge, and skillset.
 As an HVAC technician, you’re tasked with the important job of making sure people’s homes are comfortable.
-Using apps like Housecall Pro helps make your business more efficient and responsive.
+Using mobile apps like Housecall Pro helps make your business more efficient and responsive.
 Tackle each HVAC job with the confidence that comes from knowing you have all the information you need right in your pocket.